-Lat pulldowns vs pull up is a comparison you’ve likely considered if workouts are part of your weekly routine.
+Lat pulldown vs pull up is a comparison you’ve likely considered if workouts are part of your weekly routine.
 And these are two of the most popular exercises for back growth.

 Like most people, you’ve probably heard that pull ups are the better of the two because they are more challenging.
 But how accurate is that widely held belief?